-BASES USED FOR ALLOWANCE METHOD.
-To simplify the preceding explanation, we assumed we knew the amount of the expected uncollectibles.
-In "real life," companies must estimate that amount if they use the allowance method.
-Two bases are used to determine this amount: (1) percentage of sales, and (2) percentage of receivables.
+age of receivables.
 Both bases are generally accepted.
-The choice is a management decision.
-It depends on the relative emphasis that management wishes to give to expenses and revenues on the one hand or to cash realizable value of the accounts receivable on the other.
+The choice is a management decision that depends on the relative emphasis that management wishes to give to expenses and revenues, on the one hand, or to cash realizable value of the accounts receivable, on the other.
 The choice is whether to emphasize income statement or balance sheet relationships.
-Illustration 11-5 compares the two bases.
+Illustration 12-5 compares the two bases.